 - Do an “Off-Grid” drill at the same time as your water drill.
 During an Off-Grid exercise, you won’t use any electricity from the grid.
-This will give you a better idea of how you’d really use water during an emergency and also help you prepare for a grid-down disaster better.
+This will give you a better idea of how you’d use water during an emergency and help you better prepare for a grid-down disaster.

 - If you need to use water from the tap, put it into gallon bottles and write down the amount.
 You want to make sure your calculations are accurate.